An inside/outside Ramsey theorem and recursion theory: Introduction

+Section~\ref{sec-ADSvsRT1Weihrauch} addresses an apparent gap in the literature concerning Weihrauch degrees related to the ascending/descending sequence principle and the infinite pigeonhole principle (i.e., Ramsey's theorem for singletons).
+Specifically, Theorem~\ref{thm-RT13vsADC} shows that the infinite pigeonhole principle for three colors Weihrauch reduces to the ascending/descending chain principle (a weaker version of the ascending/descending sequence principle studied in~\cite{AstorDzhafarovSolomonSuggs}); whereas Theorem~\ref{thm-RT15vsADS} shows that the infinite pigeonhole principle for five colors does not Weihrauch reduce to the ascending/descending sequence principle.
+The question of the infinite pigeonhole principle for four colors remains open.
+The ascending/descending sequence principle and the infinite pigeonhole principle are considered in relation to the Weihrauch degree of the weak Rival--Sands theorem in Section~\ref{sec-wRSgWeihrauch}.

+We analyze the Rival--Sands theorem in the Weihrauch degrees in Section~\ref{sec-WRS}.
 Theorem~\ref{thm-RSGequivWKLjj} shows that the Rival--Sands theorem is Weihrauch equivalent to the double jump of weak K\"{o}nig's lemma, which is the problem of finding an infinite path through an infinite binary tree described via a $\mbf{\Delta}^0_3$-approximation.
 To our knowledge, the Rival--Sands theorem is the first ordinary mathematical theorem shown to exhibit exactly this strength.
-Furthermore, by~\cite{BrattkaRakotoniaina}*{Corollary~4.18}, the double jump of weak K\"{o}nig's lemma is also equivalent to the parallelization of Ramsey's theorem for pairs, which is the problem of solving a countable sequence of Ramsey's theorem instances.
+Furthermore, by~\cite{BrattkaRakotoniaina}*{Corollary~4.18}, the double jump of weak K\"{o}nig's lemma is also Weihrauch equivalent to the parallelization of Ramsey's theorem for pairs, which is the problem of solving a countable sequence of Ramsey's theorem instances.
 Thus, in terms of uniform computational strength, solving one instance of the Rival--Sands theorem exactly corresponds to solving countably many instances of Ramsey's theorem for pairs simultaneously in parallel.